mylittletony/mylittletony.github.io/_posts/2016-10-13-case-study-n-share.markdown

 redirect_from:
   - /case-studies/n-share
   - /case-studies/n-share/
-description: “As we have our own marketing and business intelligence platform, we use Cucumber for the network management and use the splash pages.
+description: “As we have our own marketing and business intelligence platform, we use CT WiFi for the network management and use the splash pages.
 We use the API to integrate the platform with ours.”
 ---

 <div class="mdl-grid">